CarlottaMnt/carlottamnt.github.io/_pages/papers.md

 </small><br><br/></div>

-**Quality of government for environmental well-being?
-Subnational evidence from european regions** (with Andrea Vaccaro, and Chiara Gigliarano).
-2023. <br/>
-*Revise and Resubmit*. <br/>
-<small>[ <a href="#/" onclick="visib('environmental')">Abstract</a> ] </small>

-<div id="environmental" style="display: none; text-align: justify; line-height: 1.2" ><small>
-This study investigates the relationship between quality of government and environmental wellbeing in 233 European regions at the NUTS-2 level.
-We find that subnational environmental data is spatially interdependent and construct a set of composite indicators of environmental wellbeing through Bayesian spatial factor analysis.
-By using these composite indicators in linear regressions, we demonstrate that institutional quality is a key determinant of environmental wellbeing.
-We also find that the institutions-environment nexus varies across dimensions of environmental wellbeing – institutions matter especially for air and soil quality.
-Policymakers should be aware that environmental destruction can be tackled by building more effective regional institutions.
-</small><br><br/></div>

 # <center> Publications </center>

 **[Predicting depression in old age: combining life-course data with machine learning](https://www.sciencedirect.com/science/article/pii/S1570677X23001120?via%3Dihub)** (with Alessio Fusco, Philippe Van Kerm, and Stéphane Bordas).
 2023. <br/>